-Real estate syndication fees are a pivotal point of the investment return.
+Real estate syndication fees are a pivotal point of the investment return, but also your return for the work you are doing.
 The problem is that no waterfall distribution model fits all investors and syndicators equally well.
 Setting the right structure on your own is a complex task, even for experienced syndicators.
-At Moschetti Law, we’re happy to help you by reviewing your fee structure, comparing it with other syndicator fees, and giving sound advice.
-Get in touch today to create a successful syndication waterfall model to draw investors and maximize profitability.
+As part of our syndication law services, we’re happy to help you by reviewing your fee structure, comparing it with other syndicator fees, and giving sound advice.
+Get in touch today to create a successful syndication waterfall model or walk through using a syndication calculator to draw investors and maximize profitability.

 Tilden Moschetti, Esq., is a highly sought-after syndication attorney with nearly two decades of experience.
 His clientele ranges from real estate developers and startups to established businesses and private equity funds.
 Tilden’s expertise in syndication law comes not only from his knowledge of syndication and securities law but from real, hands-on experience as an active syndicator himself in every real estate product type and nearly all markets in the US.
 His knowledge and experience set him apart and established him as the Reg D legal services leader.